 In August 2017, he joined Leicester City on a five-year contract for a fee of £25 million.

 Kelechi Iheanacho surely deserves all the financial goodies he has been getting in the course of his career.
-The very skillful player is said to be earning £85,000 per week as his salary, contributing a great deal to his gigantic net worth of over $2 million.
-His salary in the Nigerian naira has been calculated to be over N35 million.
-This indeed makes Iheanacho one of the highest paid footballers in Nigeria.
+The very skilful player is said to be earning £85,000 per week as his salary, contributing a great deal to his gigantic net worth of over $2 million.
+His salary in the Nigerian naira has been calculated to be over N35 million per week.
+This indeed makes Iheanacho one of the highest-paid footballers in Nigeria.
 Before his move to Manchester City, his father was paid £300,000 based on the agreement with the club.

 As for how Kelechi Iheanacho spends his money, the footballer owns a beautiful mansion of his own as well as cars.
 The player reportedly bought a mansion in Lagos worth over £1.5 million.
 He has purchased a BMW-I8 which costs approximately £200,000.
 He has not left out his family and friends.
 The renowned player is said to have built houses for some of his friends who are not as fortunate as him.

 It was a grass to grace success story for Kelechi Iheanacho and his family.
-Simply put, Kel’s football career brought forth a new dawn and changed the poverty condition of his family.
-A family who could not afford high pay TV subscriptions to watch the Premier League and other international league matches, ended up becoming an influential one in the neighborhood, the state, and the country.
+Simply put, Kel’s football career brought forth new dawn and changed the poverty condition of his family.
+A family who could not afford high pay-TV subscriptions to watch the Premier League and other international league matches have ended up becoming an influential one in the neighbourhood, the state, and the country.
 His father who after long squabbles with his son over his career, gave his support, now enjoys a very comfortable life.

 Kelechi lost his beloved mother to an unknown illness when he was 14.
 This was during the period of the African U-17 Championship.